 Thame Remembers Flight Sergeant Stanley Riswin Colbert

-Stanley Colbert was born on 26th September 1921 in Sheffield, Yorkshire.
-His parents were George Cyril and Olive Bertha Colbert.
+Stanley Riswyn Colbert was born on 26th September 1921 in Sheffield, Yorkshire.
+His parents were George Cyril and Olive Bertha Colbert (nee Haynes).
+The family later lived at Orchard House, Cuxham, Oxfordshire from where Stanley attended Lord Williams’s School in Thame from 1934 to 1938.

-In the early years of World War Two Stanley enlisted in the Royal Air Force Volunteer Reserve as a pilot (service number 1165025).
-He flew Lancaster Mk III bombers with 97 Sqn based at RAF Woodhall Spa, Nr Lincoln.
+In April 1940 Stanley enlisted in the Royal Air Force Volunteer Reserve and trained as a pilot.
+By 1943 he was serving with 97 Sqn based at RAF Woodhall Spa, near Lincoln.
+The Squadron initially flew Manchester bombers and now were flying Lancasters.

 The Thame Remembers Cross was delivered to Jonkerbos War Cemetery, Nijmegan, Netherlands on 01st October 2014 by Brian and Julie West